A topic from the subject of Environmental Chemistry in Chemistry.

 Introduction

 Water pollution is the contamination of water bodies, such as lakes, rivers, and groundwater, with substances that are harmful to human health or the environment.
-Water pollution can be caused by a variety of factors, including industrial waste, agricultural runoff, and sewage discharge.
+Water pollution can be caused by a variety of factors, including industrial waste, agricultural runoff, sewage discharge, and oil spills.

 Basic Concepts